translate/pootle/docs/server/project_setup.rst

    difficult for you to find depending on how you installed Pootle.

+As described in the section above, the example on this document has a GNU layout.

-As told above, we will be using a GNU layout for the examples.
-A GNU layout means that a given project contains only translation files named by its language code.
+A GNU layout means that a given project contains only translation files named named by language codes.
 That means that within that project there are no directories, just files.
-This is the simplest layout possible.
+It also means there can only be a single translation file per language in a project using this layout.

+This is the simplest layout possible, which is the reason we chose it for this document.
+There are other project layouts that do not enforce having a single file per language and that allow directories and subdirectories.

 Below you can see an example with two projects using the GNU layout:

 ::